Danfoss and design-people promote female driven innovation

 Services: trend research, product design

 Danfoss is a leader in indoor climate solutions.
-The Devireg Touch thermostat is taking the lead in intuitive operation of floor heating.
+Its DEVIreg Touch thermostat is taking the lead in the intuitive operation of floor heating.

-The ambition with DEVIreg Touch has been to create a thermostat that stands out with a clear and restrained interface.
-The primary goal was to improve usability and accessibility for all users of comfort regulation and to bring awareness of environmental aspects closer to the user.
+Danfoss’s ambition with the DEVIreg Touch was to create a thermostat that stands out with an easy-to-use and discreet user interface.
+The primary goal was to improve usability and accessibility in regulating comfort levels while making users more aware of environmental consequences.

 Watch the DEVIreg Touch video here